Hank Hehmsoth: Research Scholar

 Rare Performances Rediscovered

-The 1970 TV broadcasts of Just Jazz, a groundbreaking PBS series showcasing legendary jazz musicians, were long thought lost to history.
-Recently rediscovered, these rare recordings offer an invaluable glimpse into the golden age of jazz, capturing iconic performances that preserve the energy, creativity, and spirit of the era.
+The 1970 PBS television broadcasts of Just Jazz, a groundbreaking series showcasing legendary jazz musicians, were long thought lost to history.
+Recently rediscovered through archival research, these rare recordings offer an invaluable glimpse into the golden age of jazz, capturing iconic performances and preserving the energy, creativity, and spirit of the era.
+The Just Jazz archive represents an important visual and historical record of jazz performance and television history.

 Unveiling a Hidden Gem